-3 Legged Thing have launched a pair of new travel tripods that are part of their top-of-the-line Legends range.
+3 Legged Thing has launched a pair of new travel tripods that are part of their top-of-the-line Legends range.
 The Ray and Bucky travel tripods are similar to the Leo 2.0 and Albert 2.0 tripods from their Pro range, but weigh roughly 20% less.

-This weight reduction is primarily achieved with a new set of lighter leg locks, and cut-outs in the canopy of the tripod.
+This weight reduction is primarily achieved with a new set of lighter leg locks and cut-outs in the canopy of the tripod.
 Despite the large weight savings, both the new Legends tripods maintain the same 66lb (30kg) load rating.

 Alongside the launch of the Legends travel tripods, a new AirHed Vu ball head has been launched.
 The head features a matching aesthetic to the Legends tripods, an 88lb load capacity and will be optionally available with the tripods as a bundle.